 Who We Are

-Susquehanna Heritage is a regional non-profit organization and Pennsylvania Heritage Area collaborating with local, state, and national partners to connect people to the Susquehanna River and its history.
-Our work focuses on the Susquehanna Riverlands – the ribbon of scenic and historic landscapes and communities along both shores of the river as it flows through Lancaster and York Counties in South Central Pennsylvania.
+Susquehanna National Heritage Area is a regional non-profit organization and Congressionally-designated coordinating entity for America’s 55th National Heritage Area.
+We collaborate with local, state and national partners to connect people to the nationally important places and stories of Lancaster and York Counties in South Central Pennsylvania.
+Our work focuses on the cultural and natural resources of the Susquehanna River and the ribbon of scenic and historic landscapes and communities along its shores.

-Susquehanna Heritage is based at the Zimmerman Center for Heritage, an historic home on the river near Wrightsville.
+Susquehanna National Heritage Area is based at the Zimmerman Center for Heritage, an historic home on the river near Wrightsville.
 We also manage the Columbia Crossing River Trails Center, a visitor education center on the waterfront in Columbia.
-Susquehanna Heritage is part of HeritagePA, the statewide network of officially designated Pennsylvania Heritage Areas.
+We are part of the Alliance of National Heritage Areas and HeritagePA, the statewide network of officially designated Pennsylvania Heritage Areas.

-Since designation as a Pennsylvania Heritage Area in 2001, Susquehanna Heritage has helped secure over $3million in local public support, $12 million in state and federal grants, and $4 million in private giving for heritage, conservation, and tourism development efforts in Lancaster and York Counties.
+Since our original designation as a Pennsylvania Heritage Area in 2001, Susquehanna Heritage has helped secure over $3 million in local public support, $12 million in state and federal grants, and $4 million in private giving for heritage, conservation, and tourism development efforts in Lancaster and York Counties.